tsvl/FCS-Manager-for-War-Tnunder/docs/datamine-to-data.md

 - For arrays (cx, bulletName): take first logical entry; preserve the array too if helpful.
 - For APDS/APFSDS: collect all `ArmorPower{N}m` into `armorPowerSeries` regardless of the type prefix.

 From this JSON, emit the current .txt format deterministically (for interop) until Stage 2/3 are updated.
+See also CLI details in `docs/cli-stage1.md`.

 ## What to include now to reduce later lookups